-There is a danger when we remember or imagine the past that we treat historical actors as static or stuck in a particular moment as opposed to dynamic and forward looking.
+There is a danger when we remember or imagine the past or treat historical actors as static or stuck in a particular moment as opposed to dynamic and forward looking.
 We make an implicit assumption that since we are preoccupied with a particular historical moment that the individuals were as well.
 The recent history and memory of 9-11 ought to be sufficient to reveal the mistake that is involved in this imaginative act.
 Roughly ten years later and a visit to the city suggests that New Yorkers have moved on with their lives.
 Think of the language we used in the immediate aftermath that nothing would ever be the same.
 Perhaps we build monuments and memorials because deep down we acknowledge the fickleness of memory.

 Subscribing to a culture of free-labor capitalism, Atlanta capitalists oversaw a smooth transition to a postwar economic order.
 But the particular characteristics of Atlanta’s wartime destruction shaped how city boosters regarded economic and business development.
 Destruction provided an opportunity to start afresh, with a new industrial infrastructure and, more importantly, a new ideological framework that favored capitalist growth.
 As was true in post-1945 western Europe and Japan, Atlanta’s wartime destruction provided a new basis for understanding and explaining economic development.
 Soon after the war, white Atlantans eagerly promoted economic expansion, and their recovery from wartime devastation became a point of pride, almost a marketing brand.
 Moving on from their anger and their sense of victimization, entrepreneurial Atlantans began to see the destruction as a symbol of how far they had come in constructing a post-Civil War South, a South in which their city held a special economic position. (pp. 33-34)